 The 20 week scan finally arrived and the sonographer conducted in-depth checks on baby.
 We didn’t want to find out the gender as we wanted a surprise, so we didn’t watch the screen much in the event we saw something we shouldn’t.
 Everything was perfect but because of the position, she couldn’t see all four chambers of the heart.
 She was moving the probe around my belly, prodding and poking with still no luck.
 I began to panic a little as the look on her face changed.

 She told us that she was happy with everything else, but she couldn’t say she was comfortable with the formation of baby’s heart because it was at a funny angle.
-I thought she might send me out of the room for a bit of a jump around but instead asked me to come back and see one of the consultants.
+I thought she might send me out of the room for a bit of a jump around but instead they asked me to come back and see one of the consultants.
 At this point I felt nauseous.
 Why can’t I just wait around for a bit?
-I’ll drink some fizzy pop and see if I can get baby to move?
+I’ll drink something sugary and see if I can get baby to move?

 Thankfully, there was a slot with a consultant a few hours later so we drove home, I took a nap to help pass the time and we ventured back to the hospital.
 Within minutes of him scanning me, he was more than comfortable he could see everything he needed to and he sent us on our merry way.
 I had worried for absolutely nothing and felt like such a div.
 I mentioned to him that I hadn’t yet felt any kicks but he said not to worry, because of my placenta I probably will do soon – baby would just need to be a bit bigger first.